mushon/nibal/en.md

 {.testimony typewriter}
-[](svg/#south.svg/-0.53,-2.08,8.19/+rita_tent2.jpg "Rita in the IDP camp in Rafah") [](map/#31.27517,34.20911,12.96,0.0,39.0/+pois.csv(poi,id=rafah),~labels_he,+villages,+cities) I didn’t tell my family how hard it was, because they didn’t want me to go south.
+[](svg/#south.svg/-0.53,-2.08,8.19/+rita_tent2.jpg "Rita in the IDP camp in Rafah") [](map/#31.27517,34.20911,12.96,0.0,39.0/+pois.csv(poi,id=rafah),~labels_he,+villages,+cities) I didn’t tell my parents how hard it was, because they didn’t want me to go south.
 I was ashamed to tell them how I was living.